-Sustainability Workstreams

-Five sustainability workstreams comprising all business units and various support functions (such as Group Risk Management, Group Credit, Group Finance, Group Human Resource, Group Strategy, Business Development and Performance Management), catalysed and coordinated by the Group Sustainability Division, collaborate to implement initiatives that contribute to the Bank's overall sustainability strategy and topline goals.
+Head of Sustainability Sustainability Workstreams The Head of Sustainability drives the coordination, implementation and execution of the sustainability strategy framework through various sustainability Five sustainability workstreams comprising all business units and various support functions (such as Group Risk Management, Group Credit, initiatives to achieve the Bank's topline goals.
+Group Finance, Group Human Resource, Group Supported by the Group Sustainability Division, Strategy, Business Development and Performance sustainability initiatives are implemented in Management), catalysed and coordinated by collaboration with various divisions which have been the Group Sustainability Division, collaborate to organised into five sustainability workstreams. implement initiatives that contribute to the Bank's